zbytealchemy/zephcast/docs/user-guide/examples.md

 # Examples

-This page provides practical examples of using MsgFlow in different scenarios.
+This page provides practical examples of using ZephyrFlow in different scenarios.

 ## Basic Usage